vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-for-neural-network-and-multiple-descent.md

 but I think they made an mistake in the calculation.

-## Over-parameterized

-- no precise definition
-- it can mean test loss zero
-- usually means #params > #samples
+## What is an overparameterized model?

+There is no precise definition.
+It can mean test loss zero.
+But usually means that number of params is greater than number of samples.
-- modern ML models are over-parametrized and use various regularization methods
+Modern ML models are over-parametrized, but use various regularization methods.

-## Generalization Curve
+Even without regularization methods

+## What is a generalization curve?

-- Defined as the test loss as a function of number of parameters of the model family.
+It is defined as the test loss as a function of number of parameters of the model.
-- The test loss is usually normalized by the number of parameters.
+The test loss is usually normalized by the number of parameters to remove irrelevant influence of increasing the dimension to loss function value.

 ##  Multiple Descent: Design Your Own Generalization Curve